 Use big bags for clothes and soft things.

 Bags are great for all the things that don’t fit into boxes.
 Make sure you have enough bags for the throwaways at the end.

-Keep a box or bag beside you, in your vehicle filled with the essentials; keys, chargers, pet food, kid food, bathroom articles.
+Keep a box or bag beside you in your vehicle filled with the essentials; keys, chargers, pet food, kid food, and bathroom articles.